mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

   * all the values of an array must be of the same datatype - Elasticsearch will use the datatype of the first value in the array to determine the type of the new field.
 * Empty values
   * "null_value":               null, "empty_array":              [] and "array_with_null_value":    [ null ]
-* Lucene doesn’t understand inner objects.
+* Lucene doesnï¿½t understand inner objects.
 A Lucene document consists of a flat list of key-value pairs.
 In order for Elasticsearch to index inner objects usefully, it converts our document into something like (flattened object)
   * {"tweet":["elasticsearch","flexible","very"],"user.id":["@johnsmith"],"user.gender":["male"],"user.age":[26],"user.name.full":["john","smith"],"user.name.first":["john"],"user.name.last":["smith"]}
 *  To distinguish between two fields that have the same name, we can use the full path (for example, user.name.first) or even the type name plus the path (tweet.user.name.first).
 * ```{"followers":[{"age":35,"name":"Mary White"},{"age":26,"name":"Alex Jones"},{"age":19,"name":"Lisa Smith"}]}``` would be convereted to ```{"followers.age":[19,26,35],"followers.name":["alex","jones","lisa","smith","mary","white"]}```
-  * This is sufficient for us to ask, “Is there a follower who is 26 years old?”
+  * This is sufficient for us to ask, ï¿½Is there a follower who is 26 years old?ï¿½
-  * We can’t get an accurate answer to this: “Is there a follower who is 26 years old and who is called Alex Jones?”
+  * We canï¿½t get an accurate answer to this: ï¿½Is there a follower who is 26 years old and who is called Alex Jones?ï¿½

 # Type
 * Lucene has no concept of document types.
 The type name of each document is stored with the document in a metadata field called _type.